DrakeAxelrod/exam-prep-embedded/embedded/bintree/analysis.md

   if (root) {                         // if the node is not null
-    deleteTree(root->left);           // go down a level (and add to stack) deleteTree(root->right);          // go down a level (and add to stack) free(root)                        // we are at the end start freeing and popping off the stack }
+    deleteTree(root->left);           // go down a level (and add to stack) deleteTree(root->right);          // go down a level (and add to stack) free(root);                        // we are at the end start freeing and popping off the stack }
 }
 ```